 It was a good chance for infamous Pablo Escobar and he took it.
 Originally FARC had only political purposes and had nothing to do with drug traffic.
 But civil war like any other requires a lot of money and Escobar had this money.
 In exchange for the help in his “business” Escobar promised FARC unlimited source of money.
 Medellin became a “residence” of one of the biggest drug cartels headed by Escobar.
 For a long period Medellin considered to be the most dangerous city in the world.
 Chaos, blood and fear reigned here.
 Escobar and his allies had so much money that they didn’t know what to do with it!
 They gave them away to the poor on the streets of Medellin belied themselves modern Robin Hoods.

-Step by step Medellin is recovering from the decades of war and chaos.
-It has all the chances to become one of the favorite tourist cities in South America.
+Step by step the city is recovering from the decades of war and chaos, traveling to Medellin became a must do thing for tourists in Colombia.
+In nearest future it has all the chances to become one of the favorite tourist cities in South America.
 Hospitality of locals sometimes astonishes, not in many places people come to tourists on streets to say “Thank you for coming”.
 For Colombians increasing number of tourists is a symbol of peace and stability if people aren’t scared to come to their country Colombia is not that dangerous any more.

 Colombians are very positive and optimistic people.
 For example a National football team game is always a fiesta, doesn’t matter if they lose or win.
 Any sport achievement of a Colombian sportsman is a success, even if he arrived forth, people will remember about it for years.
 That’s a real sport spirit!